ietf-wg-cellar/matroska-specification/index_matroska.md

 : A multimedia container format based on EBML (Extensible Binary Meta Language).

 `Matroska Reader`:
-: A `Matroska Reader` is a data parser that interprets the semantics of a Matroska document and creates a way for programs to use `Matroska`.
+: A data parser that interprets the semantics of a Matroska document and creates a way for programs to use `Matroska`.

 `Matroska Player`:
-: A `Matroska Player` is a `Matroska Reader` with a primary purpose of playing audiovisual files, including `Matroska` documents.
+: A `Matroska Reader` with a primary purpose of playing audiovisual files, including `Matroska` documents.

 # Basis in EBML